HVML/purring-cat/README.md

 ## Introduction to HVML

-With the development of Internet technology and applications, the Web front-end development technology around HTML/CSS/JavaScript has developed rapidly, and it can even be described as "thousand miles in a day".
+With the development of Internet technology and applications, the Web front-end development technology around HTML/CSS/JavaScript has evolved rapidly, and it can even be described as "thousand miles in a day".
 Five years ago, front-end frameworks based on jQuery and Bootstrap became popular.
-Since 2019, frameworks based on virtual DOM technology have been favored by front-end developers, such as the famous React.js (https://reactjs.org/), Vue.js (https://cn.vuejs.org) etc. It is worth noting that WeChat mini-programs and quick-apps etc, also use the virtual DOM technology to build application frameworks at the same time.
+Since 2019, frameworks based on virtual DOM (Document Object Model) technology have been favored by front-end developers, such as the famous React.js (https://reactjs.org/), Vue.js (https://cn.vuejs.org) etc. It is worth noting that WeChat mini-programs and quick-apps etc, also use the virtual DOM technology to build application frameworks at the same time.

-The so-called "virtual DOM" refers to a front-end application that uses JavaScript to create and maintain a virtual document object tree.
+The so-called "virtual DOM" refers to a front-end application that uses JavaScript to create and maintain a virtual DOM tree.
 Application scripts do not directly manipulate the real DOM tree.
-In the virtual DOM tree, some process control based on data is realized through some special attributes, such as conditions and loops.
-Virtual DOM technology provides the following benefits:
+In the virtual DOM tree, some process control based on data is realized through some special attributes, such as conditions and loops. virtual DOM technology provides the following benefits:

-1. Because the script does not use the script program to directly manipulate the real DOM tree, on the one hand, the existing framework simplifies the complexity of front-end development, and on the other hand, it reduces the frequent operations on the DOM tree through dynamic modification of page content by optimizing the operation of the real DOM tree, thus improving page rendering efficiency and user experience.
+1. Because the script does not directly manipulate the real DOM tree.
+On the one hand, the existing framework    simplifies the complexity of front-end development, on the other hand,  it reduces the frequent operations on the DOM tree through dynamic modification of page content by optimizing the operation of the real DOM tree, thus improving page rendering efficiency and user experience.

-2. Through the virtual DOM technology, the modification of a certain data by the program can directly be reflected on the content of the data-bound page, and the developer does not need to actively or directly call the relevant interface to operate the DOM tree.
+2. With the virtual DOM technology, the modification of a certain data by the program can directly be reflected on the content of the data-bound page, and the developer does not need to actively or directly call the relevant interface to operate the DOM tree.
 This technology provides so-called